HALL OF FAME HONOREES

 Ron Boone helped the Utah Stars win the 1971 ABA championship while establishing a pro basketball record of 1,041 consecutive games played between the ABA and the NBA.
 Boone played for the Utah Jazz in the NBA franchise’s first two seasons in Salt Lake City.
 In all, the Idaho State product played 13 seasons of pro basketball with a career scoring average of 16.8 points.
 Boone averaged 25.2 points for the Stars in 1974-75, the team’s last full season in Utah, and was a four-time ABA All-Star.
 Boone later became a Jazz team broadcaster, working in radio and television as the analyst with longtime announcer Hot Rod Hundley.

 Ron was an All-America defensive end for Weber State after playing for Clearfield High School and Dixie College in the 1960s.
 McCall played for Coach Sark Arslanian at both Dixie and Weber State.
 With the Wildcats, he was a defensive anchor of teams that posted records of 8-1 and 6-3.
 As a senior in 1966, he repeated as an All-Big Sky Conference selection and was named an AP All-American.
-He was voted the outstanding defensive player in the East-West Shrine Game and was drafted by the San Diego Chargers in the second round, becoming one of the first Wildcats to be selected.
+He was voted the outstanding defensive player in the East-West Shrine Game and was drafted by the San Diego Chargers in the second round of the 1967 NFL draft, becoming the first Weber player selected in an NFL draft.
 McCall played two seasons for the Chargers.

 Don Reddish coached the University of Utah swim team for 37 years, winning 19 conference titles and becoming president of the College Swimming Coaches Association of America.
 His influence is celebrated on the campus with the annual presentation of the Don Reddish Award to the athletic department’s most outstanding coach in sports other than football, basketball and gymnastics.
 Reddish also served as an assistant athletic director for most of his coaching tenure, which ran from 1949-90 with an interruption during the Korean War.
 The Utes won Western Athletic Conference titles in the league’s first year of 1963 and in Reddish’s last season of 1990.